 [The Township shall provide a Prescription Drug Plan for each full-time employee, and where appropriate, dependents with a copayment provision of seven dollars and fifty cents (\$7.50) for generic and fifteen dollars (\$15) for brand name drugs.
-The mail order co-payment will remain the same.
-Each full-time employee shall pay a portion of the applicable premium as directed by P.L.2011c.78, and where appropriate for dependent insurance coverage.]
+The mail order co-payment shall remain the same.
+Each full-time employee shall pay a portion of the applicable premium as directed by P.L.
+2011 c.78, and where appropriate for dependent insurance coverage.]

 The Township will provide for each regular full-time employee fully paid medical insurance, subject to employee contributions pursuant to Public Laws 2011, Chapter 78, and any employee contribution towards the payment of the additional premium for premiums in excess of the Base Plan, including a prescription drug plan with a \$5/\$10 retail store co-pay (generic/brand name) and with a \$3/\$3 mail order co-pay (generic/brand name); Direct Access 20/30 will be \$10 generic/\$25 brand name.
 There will be no formulary.
-Office visit co-pays shall be \$10 for employees in the EPO plan and PPO plan, and \$20 primary care/\$30 specialist for Direct Access 20/30.5 The 20/30 Plan shall be the Base Plan
+Office visit co-pays shall be \$10 for employees in the EPO plan and PPO plan, and \$20 primary care/\$30 specialist for Direct Access 20/30.5 The 20/30 Plan shall be the Base Plan and any prescription costs between the Base Plan and the PPO and EPO plan shall be paid by the employee.